 After 23 and a half years of not having a traditional "job," one relative thought I would have no marketable skills. - Well, I've showed her!

 During that ten year online educational period I had volunteered to build websites for some non-profit missions.
 Western Tract Mission (has since changed its name to Impact Canada Ministries Inc), in Saskatoon was one I was most involved with, and the director offered to make me an official missionary so that my friends could get receipted for support monies they gave me.
 (He also jacked up my workload!).
-My wee little house is walking distance from there, so while I was also trying to run my web businesses from home, I also began to show up more often at the mission office, and then the Board offered me some office space on the second floor.
+My wee little house was walking distance from there, so while I was also trying to run my web businesses from home, I also began to show up more often at the mission office, and then the Board offered me some office space on the second floor.

 I plowed my inheritance into my down-payment on the house.
 However, I treated myself to one thing when Dad's estate was wrapped up; with my share of the inheritance, I bought the creme de la creme of web design services - SiteBuildIt!.
-(Click video graphic to see more about SBI).
+(Click video graphic there to see more about SBI).

 I carefully portioned out my time for the mission work, and guarded some mornings for my Aloe Vera and Handy Herbs Site (the first SBI site).
 About a year later my mind was filled with visions of explaining to friends who were afraid to shop online how to go about it safely.
 When there was a two-for-one sale at SBI I took the plunge, thinking this would be a wee little site, and by it I would make lots of friends wealthy...
 Well, it didn't work out that way.
 However, when I really got into the first steps I saw that it was a great idea - it would just take me a lot longer than I'd dreamed.